Techtonica/curriculum/roles-in-tech/dev-ops.md

 **_DevOps_** stands for development and operations.
 It’s a practice that aims at merging development, quality assurance, and operations (deployment and integration) into a single, continuous set of processes.
 This methodology is a natural extension for Agile and continuous delivery approaches.

+For Better Understanding of *DevOps* , one should do continuous unit testing after deploying it on a suitable platform.

 ### Common Mistakes / Misconceptions